Questions and Answers

-Mouthrinses are great for a variety of reasons, for example cavity protection and prevention, fresh breath, and more.
+Mouthrinses are great for a variety of reasons, for example, cavity protection and prevention, fresh breath, and more.
 Children under the age of 6 should not use mouthwash to avoid the risk of them ingesting it.

 What’s the best way to whiten my teeth?

 The absolute best way to whiten your teeth is to visit a dental professional.
-Rosenberg Dental’s teeth whitening services are safe, reliable, and will actually whiten your teeth unlike some at-home options.
+Rosenberg Dental’s teeth whitening services are safe, reliable, and will actually whiten your teeth, unlike some at-home options.

-Why do dentists administer botox work?
+Why do dentists administer dermal filler treatments?

-What insurance plans do you participate with?
+What insurance plans do you participate in?

 We participate with Teamsters, MetLife, Delta Premiere, and CIGNA.